aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/anta_integration.md

 - Loose mode to ignore playbook errors is no longer supported in ANTA mode.
 - ANTA mode exclusively supports the newer "list-of-dicts" data models in the structured configuration file input.
 For further details, consult the AVD 4.x.x [porting guides](https://avd.sh/en/stable/docs/porting-guides/4.x.x.html#data-model-changes-from-dict-of-dicts-to-list-of-dicts).
+- Inputs for hardware tests have been updated.
+See [Input variables](#input-variables) below.
+- Changes to CSV and Markdown reports:
+  - Hardware tests are now collapsed.
+  - Sorting of test results is now done per device as opposed to per category.
+  - Test categories, descriptions and inputs have been improved to follow ANTA.
-- Changes to csv report headers from `test_id,node,test_category,test_description,test,result,failure_reason` to `"id", "dut", "categories", "test", "description", "inputs", "result", "messages"`
+  - CSV report headers updated from `test_id,node,test_category,test_description,test,result,failure_reason` to `id,dut,categories,test,description,inputs,result,messages`

 ## Roadmap